gvwilson/sensibleadventures/cloudherd/new.md

 children.
 And we can keep up if you can."

 He and the tiger locked eyes.
 The tiger looked away first.
-"As you say, Your Highness."
+"As you say, most respected."
 He stretched and padded away, still favoring his leg.

 "Huh," Thokmay said, suddenly grinning.
 "That's the first time I've ever beaten him at one of those."